To Get Things Done or Not?

 The issue isn’t really about getting a bigger inbox, it’s always been about restricting what get’s put into it.
 And redirecting some of that stuff to other resources.
 Delegating has become such a dirty word that nobody ever wants to use it just in case they get cut out of the loop.
 If you stop and think about that, is that such a bad thing?
 You didn’t want to look after that task in the first place, so why try and retain control of it from a distance.
 There is a huge part of Project Management, which is in fact managing things.
 It’s not always about managing to do it all, but managing that it DOES get done.
 This is a tough lesson for us to learn and most of the time we stumble with it because our manager simply says to us: “We don’t have any more resources.
 Make do.”
 I personally hate this answer because it implies that you are incapable of doing your job properly, when you and I know perfectly well that he’s the one who cut your budget, increased the scope and then pulled some resources away from you, whether those resources are bodies on seats or your own time.
 Frankly, I am not even sure what to do in these cases, usually my pragmatic brain gets taken over by my insane emotional morality: “Well I’m not doing it because it’s just not right”.
 A technique that has yet to work for me by the way.
 In the end we take it on because we are afraid of losing our control and sometimes even our job.

 Can anyone else see how dysfunctional a work environment can be at times?
 Just me?
 Many businesses are also asking how to monitor employee computer stations as it can be hard knowing what they are doing, so have a look at that link as that is by far the best solution that we have found so far.
+For entrepreneurs looking to establish a company, the best llc service california can provide the right tools and support to ensure a smooth setup process.

 If you focus on achieving goals, monitoring performance, and evaluating outcomes, your workplace can progress along the path to higher levels of safety and health achievement.
 You can also get office health and safety support at Avensure.